 However, most of the losses suffered by residential renter households are categorized as "Affected," which is only cosmetic damage, and does not alter the livability of the unit.
 Instead, a more representative number of residential losses that decrease the livability of a unit would consider only three categories, "Minor", "Major", and "Destroyed".
-Without considering cosmetic only damages and using the same methodology as above, there are an estimated 1,001 residential rental units that had losses and 1,729 residential owner occupied units that had losses.
+Without considering cosmetic only damages and using the same methodology as above, there are an estimated 1,001 residential rental units that had losses.